synfonaut/Open-Directory/README.md

 * create good examples (bsvdevs, onchain games, onchain art)

-* disappear and rerender money button
+* disappear and rerender money button (otherwise people might accidentally post wrong content)

 * could make entire app protocol generic by introducing schema protocol and voting protocol
 * api should have bulk-mode by default so replaying transactions (deep forking) is possible with minimal tx
  * there's an assumption being made right now that tx identifiers uniquely identify categories/items...this breaks in bulk-mode

+* weird edge case with bitdb on u/c when joining on both, it doubles the download data even if you try to de-duplicate

 # FUTURE